Makes 3 (13-inch) Baguettes (12 Crostini)

 For each portion:

-3. Roll it back and forth to form a 13-inch log.
+- Roll it back and forth to form a 13-inch log.
+Repeat the process for all 3 balls formed into logs.

-4. Place each log on its own piece of parchment paper.
+- Place each dough log on its own piece of parchment paper.

 Bulk Fermentation

-1. Set logs on parchment on baking sheet.
-Cover with t-towel.
+- Set logs on a perforated baguette pan.
+Cover with a t-towel.

 Preheat Oven: